Actifio/powershell/README.md

 Note that the second digit can be misleading.
 For instance 4.0.30319.42000 is actually .NET 4.6

-#### PowerShell Core
+#### PowerShell 7  (once known as Core)

-PowerShell Core (as opposed to Windows PowerShell) has been tested on Windows.
+PowerShell 6+ (as opposed to Windows PowerShell) has been tested on Windows.
 At this time the only known issue is that SSL Certificates need to be manually imported before using PowerShell Core.

+For a fully PowerShell 7 compatible module, please look here:  https://github.com/Actifio/ActPowerCLI-PS7

 ### 2)   Confirm if the actpowercli module is already installed